 We really encourage you to take the time to craft bullet points that demonstrate your soft skills.
 Your ability to work with others and to communicate efficiently will put you well on your way for an interview.

 The article above as well as our consulting resume and consulting cover letter guides should go a long way in helping you get an interview.
 But if after using these resources you feel you need additional help, we have also put together a Resume writing service for you.

 By signing up to this service, you will be matched with a former Resume screener from McKinsey, BCG or Bain.
 They will assess the existing version of your resume and work with you to improve it and make sure you get interviews with top consulting firms.

-So far, everyone who has used the service got invited to interviews.
+So far, 90% of candidates who have used the service got invited to interviews.
 We know this because we give 50% of their money back to people who don't.
 Check it out, you'll be in good hands!